Course Progression Policy

 Purpose

-The purpose of this policy is to describe the satisfactory course progression of Alphacrucis University College (AC) students at subject or unit level, as well as course level.
+The purpose of this policy is to ensure that academic progress principles and the framework for supporting students to maintain satisfactory course progression at subject or unit level, as well as course level, are transparent, consistent, and fair.

 Scope